- Parents Home

 How Is Acute Lymphoblastic Leukemia Treated?

-with a spinal tap right into the cerebrospinal fluid, where cancerous WBCs can
+- with a spinal tap right into the cerebrospinal fluid

 Stem Cell Transplants

-Kids who have an aggressive type of acute lymphoblastic leukemia might need a stem cell transplant (sometimes called a bone marrow transplant).
+Some kids who have a fast-growing type of ALL might need a stem cell transplant (sometimes called a bone marrow transplant).
 This treatment involves:

-- killing cancer cells, normal bone marrow, and immune system cells with high-dose
+- killing cancer cells, normal bone marrow, and immune system cells with high-dose chemotherapy and/or radiation

 - putting healthy donor stem cells back into the body